kunal-1207/-30-day-Python-/Day - 16/README.md

 * Check network/firewall settings.
 * Update authentication credentials if required.
 * Increase the timeout value if necessary.

+## 🛠️ Pros and Cons of Running in WSL vs. Windows

+### ✅ Pros of WSL:

+* Unix-like environment, making it easier to manage dependencies.
+* Easier to run Docker containers.
+* Native Bash scripting support.

+### ❌ Cons of WSL:

+* Potential network configuration issues.
+* File path differences may cause errors.
+* Requires enabling WSL and Docker Desktop.

+### ✅ Pros of Windows:

+* Easier setup for Python without WSL configuration.
+* Direct access to Windows filesystem.

+### ❌ Cons of Windows:

+* Dependency management can be more complex.
+* Docker may require additional configuration.
+* Some Unix-based commands may not work as expected.

+## 🚧 Problems Encountered

+* Network connection errors due to incorrect Prometheus URL.
+* Authentication failures when the server required credentials.
+* Docker not starting properly in WSL due to incorrect permissions.

 ## 📜 License